 Asia Contemporary Art Forum (ACAF)

-Individual - Web Design Intern - November 2024 to May 2025
+Individual | Web Design Intern | November 2024 - May 2025

 I redesigned the Asia Contemporary Art Week (ACAW) archival website to preserve 20+ years of programming for the Asia Contemporary Art Forum.
 The project focused on visual consistency, navigation, and retro-inspired UI design.
 I also standardized 25+ archival booklets using InDesign.
 I refined the site using WordPress, Illustrator, and custom HTML/CSS elements.